wazuh/wazuh-documentation/source/deployment-options/wazuh-from-sources/wazuh-server/index.rst

    .. warning::

-      If you want to enable the database output, :doc:`check out </user-manual/manager/manual-database-output>` this section before running the installation script.
+      If you want to enable the database output, :ref:`check out <manual_database_output>` this section before running the installation script.

    .. code-block:: console